 Teaching and Supervision

-I co-direct the English and History degree programme and convene its first-year core module, EN126: History & Textuality.
+I co-direct the English and History degree program and convene its first-year core module, EN126: History & Textuality.
 This year, I am also teaching a new advanced module, EN392: Race, Ethnicity, and Migration in the Americas.

-“The Whiteness of the Will: Race and the Matter of Monomania,” in Rethinking Ahab: Melville and the Materialist Turn, eds.
+Rethinking Ahab: Melville and the Materialist Turn, eds.
 Meredith Farmer and Jonathan Schroeder (Minneapolis: University of Minnesota Press, forthcoming)